bzikarsky/gelf-php/README.md

 If you use gelf-php in conjunction with monolog/symfony, the following snippet should help you with properly setting up your logging backend.

-Assumung you have a typical monolog config:
+Assuming you have a typical monolog config:

 ```yml
 monolog: